 Since about 50 CE this is what Christians have done together – down through the centuries and across continents.
 It is one of the rituals, aside from baptism which unites all Christians in a basically similar practice, although unfortunately not all churches permit all Christians to take communion (to partake of the bread and wine given out) if they are of another denomination.
 Plenty of effort is being devoted to try to figure out a way of getting back to accepting each other’s way of doing things, though.
 It keeps theologians busy!

 The Anglican Church welcomes to Communion all those who are baptised and who are communicant members of other Churches which subscribe to the doctrine of the Holy Trinity.
-Prior to Covid, it was our custom at St. Catherine’s to receive communion stood in a large circle around the altar.
-Currently the bread is brought to the people where they stand in the pews, although we have also taken our circle outside and received together in the round.
+It is our custom at St. Catherine’s to receive communion stood in a large circle around the altar.
+Currently it is not permitted to intict (dip) your wafer in the chalice.
+Receiving the wine by drinking from the chalice is optional.
+Wafer only is still considered a valid form of Communion.

 You are welcome to join us, even if you do not wish to receive Communion.
 When the others put their hands out to receive the bread, simply cross your arms over your chest, and you will be given a prayer of blessing.